 This is an interesting complement to the digestive enzymes.
 Bacillus subtilis is a very resistant human soil organism (HSO) found in soil, water, and air.
 When consumed, it survives the harsh stomach environment and enters the digestive tract.
 B. subtilis can suppress harmful microorganisms, lessen symptoms of irritable bowel syndrome and promote the growth of good gut bacteria.
 Earlier I’ve been hesitant to recommend HSOs in probiotic supplements, but in this supplement, they work extremely well.

 Doctor’s Best Digestive Enzymes is one of the best digestive enzyme supplement I’ve ever tested.
 There’s no doubt about the quality of this product.
 It should cover the needs of most people with difficulties in digesting foods, bloating, gas and similar symptoms.
 Definitely worth trying.
 The cost for 90 capsules is around $24 (May 2018).

 The recommended dose is 1 capsule with food.
 For some, it might be enough to take one capsule with the main meal each day.
 Others might need one capsule for every meal.
 If you have much heartburn, you might also want to add betaine to increase stomach acid.
 Many people report that this combination works well.

-This list is quite impressive and reveals that much research went into preparing an excellent formula that covers the needs of most people.
-Of all the digestive enzyme supplements I’ve ever reviewed, Doctor’s Best Digestive Enzymes is by far the most advanced.
+This list is quite impressive and reveals how much research went into preparing this excellent formula.
+It covers the needs of most people with mild indigestion.
+Of all the digestive enzyme supplements I’ve ever reviewed, Doctor’s Best Digestive Enzymes is the most advanced.